kermitpl/anatomy-quiz/README.md

 - Removing question with first correct answer
 - Counter showing questions left in current category
 - Real questions with answers

+## Stage 3 (In progress)

+- Added % score in alert after completition (1 point if first answer is correct).